HappySeaFox/sail/FAQ.md

 SAIL provides four levels of high-level APIs:

-- `Junior`: I just want to load this JPEG from a file or memory
+- `Junior`: Simple one-line image loading from file or memory
-- `Advanced`: I want to load this animated GIF from a file or memory
+- `Advanced`: Loading animated/multi-paged images from file or memory
-- `Deep diver`: I want to load this animated GIF from a file or memory and have control over selected codecs and meta data
+- `Deep diver`: Full control over codec selection, meta data, and loading options
-- `Technical diver`: I want everything above and my custom I/O source
+- `Technical diver`: Everything above plus custom I/O sources

 ## Does SAIL provide simple one-line APIs?

 Yes.
-SAIL provides four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
-`junior` is your choice.
+Use the `junior` API level for simple one-line image loading.

-## In what pixel format SAIL loading functions output images?
+## In what pixel format do SAIL loading functions output images?

-SAIL always tries to output pixel format close to the source pixel format as much as possible.
+SAIL attempts to output a pixel format as close to the source format as possible.
-Ideally (but not always), it outputs the same pixel format as stored in the image.
+Ideally, it outputs the same pixel format as stored in the image.

 For example, SAIL outputs BPP24-BGR images from full-color BMP files without transparency.

-You can also consider conversion functions from `libsail-manip`.
+Consider using conversion functions from `libsail-manip` for format conversion.

-## What pixel formats SAIL is able to write?
+## What pixel formats can SAIL write?

-SAIL codecs always try to support as much output pixel formats as possible.
-SAIL doesn't convert one pixel format to another in saving operations.
-Images are always written as is.
+SAIL codecs support as many output pixel formats as possible.
+SAIL does not convert pixel formats during save operations.
+Images are always written as-is.

 The list of pixel formats that can be written by SAIL is codec-specific and is publicly available in every .codec.info file.
 It can be accessed through `sail_codec_info_from_extension() -> codec_info -> save_features ->